-Hangar of the Future Research Laboratory is a multi-disciplinary, collaborative research space housed within the Aviation Technology Department.
-The student experience in HOF involves practical research, rapid and innovative solution development and - because we also operate out where the light bends over the horizon - testing some far out, novel uses of existing technologies applied to the aerospace manufacturing and air transportation operational environment.
+Hangar of the Future Research Laboratory is a research arm of the Aerospace & MRO Technology Innovation Center in the School of Aviation and Transportation Technology at Purdue.
+The student experience in HOF involves practical research, rapid and innovative solution development and - because we like to lean out "where the light bends" - testing some far out, novel uses of existing technologies applied to the aerospace manufacturing and air transportation operational environment.

-Our projects span the entire air transportation industry, including designers/manufacturers, air transport and airport operators who are all connected within the tightly coupled, Big Data "neuro-net" that is 21st century air transportation.
+Our projects span much of the industry including design, manufacturing, air transport and MRO operators who are all connected within the tightly coupled, Big Data "neuro-net" that is 21st century air transportation.
 Some high profile examples of innovative student projects receiving industry attention:

 Creating hybrid 3D graphics based air vehicle work instructions (can go from paper based to full electronic and back again) using interactive Augmented Reality applications.

-Design and 3D print air vehicle replacement parts, installing them on our own laboratory large airplane.
-Then creating and exploring new design models, re-printing and testing them in a matter of hours!
+Design and 3D print air vehicle replacement parts, installing them on our own laboratory aircraft.

 Blending old and new AutoID technologies like 2D Bar Code, RFID and NFC to track and identify parts.

-Developing an operational Risk-Hazard data intelligence system as a real-time threat management and alerting system for front line operations.
+Developing a real-time Risk-Hazard threat management and alerting system for front line maintenance and airport ramp operations.

 Use technology to advance air transportation process Safety, Quality and Reliability outcomes in a rapidly evolving sensor-embedded industry of "smart everything".
 We also want to save the whales, but one thing at a time.

 The lab’s mission reflects the U.S. Next Generation Air Transportation System (NextGen) philosophy of creating a network-enabled environment supporting people working in complex risk-sensitive aerospace and air transportation operations.
 And to use as many hyphenated word pairs as possible.